Immigrants at Castle Garden - 1880

 The walls of the Board Room are adorned with rare old prints of Castle Garden and the Battery.
 One of these dates from the visit of Jenny Lind, and the name of the gifted cantatrice appears in large letters over the entrance to the Garden.

-A very line portrait of Governor Cornell occupies one wall, while photos of some of the ragged, homeless girls taken from the street-scrapings of Liverpool by Father Nugent, and brought out to Minnesota last year, teach a wondrous lesson, since in little less than a twelve months these girls, from being literally hatless and shoeless, are now gorgeously arrayed in those fardels so dear to the feminine heart, and earning from $10 to $12 per month.
+A very line portrait of Governor Cornell occupies one wall.
+At the same time, photos of some of the ragged, homeless girls taken from the street scrapings of Liverpool by Father Nugent and brought out to Minnesota last year teach a wondrous lesson.
+In little less than twelve months, these girls, from being hatless and shoeless, are now gorgeously arrayed in those fardels so dear to the feminine heart and earning from $10 to $12 per month.

-"The routine of Castle Garden may be briefly summarized," observed Mr. Jackson. " After examination of their luggage on shipboard by the Customs officers, the immigrants are transferred to this landing depot, where they are received by the officers of the Commission, who enter In registers kept for the purpose all necessary particulars for their future identification.
+"The routine of Castle Garden may be briefly summarized," observed Mr. Jackson. " After examination of their luggage on shipboard by the Customs officers, the immigrants are transferred to this landing depot, where they are received by the officers of the Commission, who enter in registers kept for all necessary particulars for their future identification.

-The names of such as have money, letters or friends awaiting them are tallied out, and they are put into immediate possession of the property, or committed to their friends, whose credentials have first been properly scrutinized.
-Such as desire can find clerks at hand to write letters for them in any European language, and a telegraph-operator within the depot to forward dispatches.
+The names of those who have money, letters, or friends awaiting them are tallied out, and they are put into immediate possession of the property or committed to their friends, whose credentials have first been properly scrutinized.
+Those who desire can find clerks at hand to write letters for them in any European language and a telegraph operator within the depot to forward dispatches.

-Here, also, the main trunk lines of railway have offices, and while the immigrant can buy tickets and have his baggage weighed and checked, brokers are admitted (under restrictions which make fraud impossible) to exchange the foreign coin or paper of immigrants.
+Here, the main trunk lines of the railway also have offices.
+While the immigrant can buy tickets and have his baggage weighed and checked, brokers are admitted (under restrictions that make fraud impossible) to exchange the foreign coin or paper of immigrants.

-A restaurant supplies them with plain food at moderate prices; a physician is in attendance for the sick: a temporary hospital ready to receive them until they can be conveyed to Ward's Island, where we have our chief hospital and Its efficient and numerous staff.
+A restaurant supplies them with plain food at moderate prices; a physician is in attendance for the sick.
+A temporary hospital is ready to receive them until they can be conveyed to Ward's Island, where we have our chief hospital and its efficient and numerous staff.

-Those In search of employment are furnished It at the labor bureau connected with the establishment, such as desire to start at once for their destination are sent to the railway or steamboat; while any who may choose to remain in the city are referred to boarding-house keepers admitted to the depot, whose charges are regulated under special license, and whose houses are kept under constant and rigid supervision by the Commission."
+Those In search of employment are furnished at the labor bureau connected with the establishment, such as those who desire to start at once for their destination are sent to the railway or steamboat.
+At the same time, any who may choose to remain in the city are referred to boarding-house keepers admitted to the depot, whose charges are regulated under special license, and whose houses are kept under constant and rigid supervision by the Commission."

 "Are these services rendered gratuitously, Mr. Jackson?"